 To begin with, watermarks offer modest protection against online theft, because although the watermark may occasionally be trimmed, it is usually not worth it.
 There are enough that are persistent enough to erase a watermark by healing and cloning it, but this requires a lot of work.
-If the case of a stolen digital file was brought to court, having an original image with a watermark would be strong evidence against someone claiming to have "found" the cropped image without a watermark.
+If the case of a stolen digital file was brought to court, having an original watermarked image would be strong evidence against someone claiming to have "found" the cropped image without a watermark.

 Another advantage is that you can advertise your business with your watermark: include your contact information, web page, social media accounts, and so on.
 It can be used to lead audiences to the site where you sell that specific image together with others.
 Or your information can lead viewers to your booking page.
-If you like club / concert photography, you can get paid to advertise for different companies in the watermark area of each image.
+If you like club concert photography, you can get paid to advertise for different companies in the watermark area of each image.
 Of course you can also just put your name or signature in it which can ensure brand recognition.
-With many photos, your name is often seen.
+With many photos your name is often seen.

 Finally, if your image is stolen but the watermark is not removed, this will work as a free advertisement for you.

 I still dream of a file format that allows embedded trackers that cannot be deleted and that controls the traffic and location of each instance.
 Until I know my wish, watermarks will have to get the job done.

 First, let's tackle the biggest and most obvious annoyance: watermarks distract and can get in the way of a photo.
 Many people therefore hate them and depending on the design they can be really distracting, especially if you use flashy colors, or place them over an entire image.